Mobeen11/GenerativeAI/POC Generating Advertisement/Readme.md

     export REPLICATE_API_TOKEN="YOUR_API_TOKEN_HERE"
     ```

-3. Run the code: Execute the Python script or Jupyter notebook containing the provided code snippets.
+3. Run the code: Execute the Python script or Jupyter Notebook containing the provided code snippets.

 ### Tourist Destination Dataset Indexing and Querying